rocketmlhq/rmldnn/tutorials/brain_MRI_image_segmentation/README.rst

   :width: 650

 The data needs to be pre-processed before training.
-This is done in the Keras tutorial through code, but we do it here as an outside step in order to save time when running multiple training experiments.
+This is done in Keras through code, but we do it here as an outside step in order to save time when running multiple training experiments.
 We need to: